-The Peinirli is a real favourite in our household.
+The Peinirli is a real favorite in our household.
 These are traditional Greek pizzas, shaped like little pizza boats.
 Slightly smaller than a regular Italian pizza, they’re perfect as a treat for one.
-They can carry all sorts of toppings, so are a favourite for all the various taste preferences in our family.
+They can carry all sorts of toppings, so are a favorite for all the various taste preferences in our family.
 It’s super-easy to rustle up a veggie option for me too, which makes life easier!
 Having to bake a meat-eaters meal and a veggie-friendly meal on top can sometimes just feel like a step too far!

 You will need about 2 hours to make 10 pieces of this recipe, which has approximately 400 calories each.
 Make sure you have all the ingredients and follow these 9 simple steps.
 If you have any questions, send me an email and I’d be more than happy to help!

 Mix together the lukewarm water, yeast, and sugar in a small bowl until everything is evenly combined.
 Leave it to activate for 10 minutes before using it.